-H7N9 bird flu spreads to southern ChinaApril 26th, 2013 in Diseases, Conditions, Syndromes /
+H7N9 bird flu spreads to southern ChinaApril 26, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 China's deadly outbreak of H7N9 bird flu has spread to a province in the country's south, the government said Friday, marking the second announcement in two days of a case in a new location.